 Kraków has the reputation of being a beautiful city, and while we probably didn’t catch it at its best due to the grey, rainy weather this week, we still thoroughly enjoyed wandering through the lively Rynek Glówny and admiring the beautiful St. Mary’s Basilica.
-More important than the beautiful city square, though, we came to Kraków to learn firsthand about the significant history that took place nearby in WWII.
+More than the beautiful city square, though, we came to Kraków to immerse ourselves in the horrifying events that took place nearby in WWII.
 Visiting these dark and depressing Holocaust sites in person might seem totally incongruous with a fun European holiday, but I also feel that it’s incredibly important for future generations to recognise the incomprehensible cruelty that took place throughout the region in Nazi concentration camps.
 There is truly no better way to appreciate these atrocities than by visiting Auschwitz in person, and although the experience will likely weigh heavy on your heart for the rest of your life, it also serves as an invaluable reminder of what can follow racial and religious discrimination.

 Our first day in Kraków, arriving at 7am on an overnight train from Budapest, we check our backpacks into lockers at the train station and hop immediately on a bus at the adjoining bus station bound for Oświęcim, the Polish name for the town renamed Auschwitz by the Nazis.
 The buses run fairly constantly from Kraków Główny (the bus station is right outside the train station); the ride is about 90 minutes and costs only 17zł (5 AUD).